 – CV (in English)

-– Scanned copy of the passport, identity card of the applicant or other document evidencing legitimate residence in one of the eligible countries (in English)
+– Scanned copy of the passport or identity card of the applicant evidencing nationality of one of the above-mentioned countries

-– Portfolio of visual documentation of several works best characterizing the art of the applicant (in PDF, four A4 pages maximum)
+– Portfolio of visual documentation of works, maximum 8 images, best representing the art of the applicant (in PDF format, A4 pages)

-– Names and contacts of two professional referees, familiar with the art of the applicant
+– Names and contact details of two professional referees familiar with the art of the applicant

 – A brief reference in the body of the email to how the applicant found out about the programme

-A jury, consisting of members of the EIB Institute Arts Committee, external arts professionals and the mentor, will select the candidates based on the artistic quality of their work, their project and motivation, the applicants’ potential to make the most of the opportunity offered by the residency and the relevance of the applicants’ practices to the cultural context of the EIB Institute.
+A jury – consisting of Callum Innes (the mentor), external art advisers and members of the EIB Arts Committee – will select the candidates based on the artistic quality of their work, their motivation, the applicants’ potential to make the most of the opportunity offered by the residency and the relevance of their practice to the cultural context of the EIB Institute.

-The selected candidates will be informed of the jury’s decision via email by mid-March 2017.
+The selected candidates will be informed of the jury’s decision via email in February 2018.

 Any application failing to comply with the set requirements will be automatically disqualified.